shackbarth/xtuple/docs/OVERVIEW.md

 ##Modular Design

 The base client application is designed in such a way that almost nothing is in it by default except User Accounts.
 All end user functionaly is added by *Extensions*.
-However, the base application includes a base set of *core* data models and an expanding set of standard *business objects* that can be used by extensions to build useful modules.
+However, the base application includes a set of *core* data models and an expanding set of standard *business objects* that can be used by extensions to build useful modules.
 Over time, all the business objects available in the Postbooks desktop application will be mirrored in the web client.

 ![Business Objects](/images/xbo.png "xTuple Business Objects")